ronny-rentner/ultraimport/readme.md

 ## The Issue: Relative Imports in Python

-Classically, to do a relative import, your Python script `run.py` would look like this if you wanted to import the `logger` object from a `logging.py` module in the same directory:
+Classically, to do a relative import, a Python script [`run.py`](examples/myprogram/run.py) would look like this if you wanted to import the `logger` object from a `logging.py` module in the same directory:

 ```python